 2 Kings 4:42-44; Ephesians 4:1-6; John 6:1-15

-Paul in today’s Second Reading, invites his Ephesian converts to live a life worthy of the calling to which they have been given, in humility, in gentleness, with patience, bearing with one another in love, making every effort to maintain the unity of the Spirit in the bond of peace.
+Paul in today’s Second Reading, his letter to the Ephesians, invites us to live a life worthy of the calling to which we have been called, in humility, in gentleness, with patience, bearing with one another in love, making every effort to maintain the unity of the Spirit in the bond of peace.
 These words echo the Christian actions of the people as referred to in the Old Testament.
-Paul calls himself as the prisoner of the Lord and asks all live a life worthy of their calling.
-Each one has a call received from Christ from the beginning and what is expected of each is his fidelity to this invitation.
-By this he indicates that through Christ who died for the sins of all, every individual has been freed from the slavery of sin to be reunited with God.
-Now Paul tells them that they are all indebted to Jesus.
-Thanks to the promises of God that all Christians have received through Christ one faith and one Baptism, to unite all in a bond of peace so that they can love in a manner worthy of the call.
-In thanksgiving to God for his abounding grace, all are called to live our living faith in Christ as one in the Spirit of the Lord.
-He tells them that a prisoner does not have his free will.
-He is bound by rules and norms and he has to follow them seriously.
+Paul begins with the words: “I, the prisoner of the Lord” and asks all live a life worthy of their calling.
+Each one has a call received from Christ from the beginning and what is expected of each is his fidelity to it.
+By this he indicates that through Christ who died for our sins, we have been freed from the slavery of sin and enslaved to God.
+Now, we are indebted to Jesus.
+Thanks to the promises of God that we have received through Christ and the Sacrament of Baptism, we are no longer free to do as we please.
+In thanksgiving to God for His abounding grace, we are called to live our living faith in Christ as one in the Spirit of the Lord.
+A prisoner does not have his free will.
+He is bound by rules and norms and he has to follow these norms seriously.
 Similarly, a young child is required to obey his parents, or a slave is required to obey his master.
 The young children have a free will to do as they please and the slaves have too.
 But, if they fail to obey, they can expect loving discipline to correct them until they will obey.
+We as Catholics, do have the right to disobey the teachings of the Church as we have a free will!
+But we do not have the right to disobey the Lord God and His teachings that are implemented through the Church.
 We are called to be united as one in the Spirit of Christ.
+We are called to be united in the teachings of the Church.